owl73/westmarch-landol/class/monk.md

 matters.
 You might only be partially correct, but you will never be catastrophically wrong.
 If you have access to a library of 50 books, the base chance increases to 80%.
-#### D: Improved Dodge
-Once per session, you can declare that an attack that hit you missed you instead.
-This won’t save you from falls or landslides, but traps will fail and spells will turn away.
-#### D: Pronouncement
-You can speak for up to 3 hours without pause on a given topic.
-No tests required.
-Peasants, nobles, and other sensible people will hear you out politely, unless they've got something better to do.
-Monsters will still devour you, dragons might argue with you.

 ## Backgrounds